See part I.

 Turgot almost freed France.
 The absolutist but enlightened king of France, Luis XVI made Turgot his finance minister.
 Turgot understood that the answer was not to increase taxation by removing the tax exemptions of the aristocracy and clergy.
 On the contrary, the answer was to decrease taxes on the peasants.
 But how then could the state pay off its debts?
 Simple, by increasing production by eradicating many monopolies and cartels.
 Turgot understood that economic freedom increases tax revenues.
 In fact it could even be possible to increase tax revenues by decreasing both taxes and cartels.
 The most important thing was to free the markets.
 Turgot was very clear: “All branches of commerce ought to be free, equally free, and entirely free.”

 From the Jewish perspective the American Revolution had practically killed three flies with one blow.
-Not only Britain and America but also France was now deep in debt.
-The king of France was pressured to abandon absolutism and ask help from the parliament.
+Not only Britain and America but also France was now deep in debt and even more dependent on the Jews.
+Soon the king of France was pressured to abandon absolutism and ask help from the parliament.
 He refused and maintained his power.
 However, the Jews had been able to infiltrate the French aristocracy through their connections to freemasonry.
 This made it possible for them to support and even perhaps instigate the French Revolution which then granted them full civil rights.

 Most importantly, the Jews had a close ally: King’s cousin, Louis Philippe II, Duke of Orleans also known as Philippe Egalite.
 He was also the Grand Master of the Masonic Grand Orient de France.
 For many years Philippe openly and actively tried to topple the king and create a constitutional monarchy.